barabanshek/Dagger/dagger/README.md

 ./microbenchmarks/benchmark_latency_throughput/dagger_benchmark_client --threads=1 --requests=1000000000 --delay=20 --function=loopback
 ```

-For more information on the available benchmark runtime arguments, please, check out the README in the benchmark folder.
+For more information on the available runtime options, please, check out the README in the benchmark folder.
 To run applications, please, check out the corresponding application folders as the procedure might vary from application to application.